chaitu236/BallBouncer2/README.txt

 ﻿ABOUT THE GAME:

-This game was developed by Chaitanya Vadrevu from scratch.
+This game was developed by Chaitanya Vadrevu (i.e., chaitu236 i.e., me) from scratch.
 Source code and images are original creations of the said developer.
 Images were created using GIMP using only default textures and fonts which are licensed under GNU GPL.